 If you find yourself immensely constipated, and you’ve been sitting there for awhile, a glycerin suppository will almost always do the trick.
 They are super easy to use, and work like a charm!

 And hold up!
-If you are still pregnant and having constipation issues, check out this article for some relief.
+If you are still pregnant and having constipation issues, check out this article for some relief – a lot of the tips apply to postpartum, too!

 Along with having trouble using the bathroom, you may find yourself having rectal pain from time to time in the first few weeks postpartum.
 This may be due to a few different things.